oplS17projects/2048-Game/README.md

 Write concrete steps for your schedule to move from concept to working system.

 ### First Milestone (Sun Apr 9)
-Be able to place block on each of the tiles of the game
+- Be able to place block on each of the tiles of the game

 ### Second Milestone (Sun Apr 16)
-Be able to combine the blocks and recognize when matching blocks are next to eachother
+- Be able to combine the blocks and recognize when matching blocks are next to eachother
+- Implement user keyboard control and sounds

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
-What additionally will be completed before the public presentation?
+- Add the leaderboard, bug test and polish the game and underlying code

 ## Group Responsibilities
 Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
 Each group member writes their own Responsibility section.
 Include the milestones and final deliverable.

 Please use Github properly: each individual must make the edits to this file representing their own section of work.
+Henry: Graphics
+Tim: Player controls, sound, data structures (defining object classes)

 **Additional instructions for teams of three:**
 * Remember that you must have prior written permission to work in groups of three (specifically, an approved `FP3` team declaration submission).